sam179/jekyll-now/_posts/2018-02-18-FirstPost.md

 title: my first post: A Roadmap  (Yay?)
 ---

-I find myself at a precarious situation.
+I find myself in a precarious situation.
 I have accumulated lots of material, along with creating a list of concepts to be learned.
 Time I get after work has been limited, so I would have to plan and pick and complete certain things in an orderly manner, if there is to be any chance of accomplishing all this stuff in a few months, then a little more proactivity would be required.